gorrethrisha/forest-cover-prediction/README.md

 The model achieved an accuracy of **85.52%** and produced the fewest misclassifications compared to the other evaluated models.
 Since accurately identifying forest cover types is important for environmental monitoring, land management, and ecological analysis, the **Random Forest Classifier** was selected as the final model for Forest Cover Type Prediction.

+## Streamlit Web Application

+A Streamlit-based web application was developed to provide an interactive interface for Forest Cover Prediction.

+The application allows users to enter geographical and environmental information and instantly predicts the forest cover type using the trained machine learning model.

+The original dataset contains 55 input features including multiple one-hot encoded soil type and wilderness area variables.

+For simplicity and usability, the Streamlit web application uses the most important geographical and environmental features to demonstrate forest cover prediction using the trained machine learning model.

+## Project Files

+- `Forest Cover Type Prediction.ipynb` - Complete notebook containing data preprocessing, model training, and evaluation.
+- `app.py` - Streamlit web application for forest cover type prediction.
+- `forest_cover_model.pkl` - Saved trained Random Forest model.
+- `requirements.txt` - Required Python packages for running the application and reproducing the project environment.
+- `README.md` - Project documentation.

 ## Conclusion

 A Forest Cover Prediction system was successfully developed and multiple machine learning algorithms were trained and evaluated for classification performance.